 Hiring a lawyer from our firm costs nothing up front.
 We work on something known as a contingency fee to make our services attainable to anyone.
 This means that we cover all costs associated with a case and only collect a payment if we win results for you.
-We work this way so that anyone can afford hiring a firm that’s recovered billions for clients!
+We work this way so that anyone can afford hiring a proven catastrophic injury law firm that’s recovered billions for clients!

-Hiring a lawyer after catastrophic injuries is one of the most important decisions you’ll ever make.
+Hiring a lawyer after a catastrophic injury is one of the most important decisions you’ll ever make.
 While many law firms can get a person results, it’s important to make sure you’re hiring one that will insist on getting the right results.
 At Arnold & Itkin, we always work to make sure a person receives the compensation they need for the full extent of their injuries.
 This way, they have the right financial security to meet the demands of their injuries.

 Demand the answers you deserve with the help of our experienced El Paso catastrophic injury lawyers.
 We’re standing by to provide a free consultation right now at (888) 493-1629.